Twin, Full, Queen & King Size Beds

 How to Choose a Bed / Bed Frame

 As the focal point of the bedroom, beds create the mood for your space.
 When you're shopping for a new bed, find one that fits your room and lifestyle, while matching your decor and budget.
-Whether you're in the market for an upgrade, a bigger bed for your child, or you need a place for guests to sleep, you're going to want to think about size, style, and material.
+Whether you're in the market for an upgrade, a bigger bed for your child, or you need a place for guests to sleep, you're going to want to think about size, style, and material before you buy.

 Size & Budget Tips

 Because beds are the largest and most used piece of furniture in your bedroom, you should be prepared to make an investment.
-The dimensions of your room, whether you'll be sleeping alone, and how much space you need to be comfortable determine what bed size you need.
+The dimensions of your room, whether you'll be sleeping alone in a single or double bed, and how much space you need to be comfortable determine what bed size you need.
 Also, take into account how long you expect this bed to last, as the higher quality and longer-lasting pieces cost more.
 The stronger and sounder beds can stay with you for years and pay for themselves over time.